mattrussi/gitlab-com-runbooks/docs/patroni/[draft]_unhealthy_patroni_node_handling.md

-## Draining Workload from the Unhealty Patroni replica
+## Chapter 2 - Draining Workload from the Unhealty Patroni replica